google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 ### Shadow DOM's event model {#events}

 Some events cross the shadow DOM boundary, some do not.
 In the cases where events cross the boundary, the event target is adjusted in order to maintain the encapsulation that the shadow DOM provides.
-That is, events are re-targeted to look like they've come from the component rather than internal elements within your Shadow DOM.
+That is, events are re-targeted to look like they've come from the component rather than internal elements within your shadow DOM.

 `event.composedPath()` will return the adjusted event path as an array nodes the event traveled through.
 {: .wf-talkinghead }